Posted On:

 For businesses involved in AI development, staying ahead of both federal and state regulations will be essential.
 Increased activity from state governments pushing their own AI laws could further complicate the regulatory environment.
 This dynamic will require companies to be proactive in managing AI-related risks, particularly in areas of privacy and cybersecurity, while remaining nimble in responding to both federal and state regulatory changes.

-Financial Resiliency and Operational Risk
+What is the new Financial Resiliency and Operational Risk?

 As disruptions from both internal and external sources become more frequent, organizations will face increasing pressure to demonstrate their financial and operational resilience, regardless of the administration.
 Whether it’s technological failures, economic volatility, or geopolitical tensions, businesses must be prepared to manage risks and recover swiftly from unexpected shocks.
 Regulatory scrutiny will continue to push companies toward developing robust business continuity plans and effective incident response strategies.